 If you graduated in BC after 1974, please contact the high school you attended or the Ministry of Education at:

 Ministry of Education

 Victoria, BC, V8Y 9T6

 If you received permanent resident status you must submit official copies of your citizenship information to NWCC.

 Some programs require resumes, criminal record checks, first aid and other non-academic requirements.
 Please review the program page to familiarize yourself with these items.

-Once you have met the requirements and a seat is available in the program you will be sent an acceptance email.
+Once you have met the requirements, and a seat is available in the program, you will be sent an acceptance email.
 To confirm your intention to accept the seat you will be required to pay a $100 tuition deposit; the deposit is applied to the first semester’s tuition fees.
-Students who do not pay the tuition deposit will not be able to register for courses in their program and risk losing their seat.
-If the student is accepted conditionally, pending completion of the specific course(s), an official transcript must be provided upon completion of required conditions.
+Note that if you do not pay the tuition deposit you will not be able to register for courses in the program and risk losing your seat.

 Conditional acceptance means that you are accepted pending completion of any specific course(s).
 An official transcript must be provided upon completion of these required conditions.